girishlande/CSharp/CreatingRestApi/ReadMe.txt

 10. You Don't need POST man to test you api.
 You can install swashbuckle from nuget package manager and then hit following address http:12345:/swagger

+NOTE
+You need to have IIS enabled on your windows machine

+>>Enabling IIS and required IIS components on Windows 10
+1. Open Control Panel and click Programs and Features > Turn Windows features on or off.
+2. Enable Internet Information Services.
+3. Expand the Internet Information Services feature and verify that the web server components listed in the next section are enabled.
+Click OK.